LubinKerhuel/hugo/content/project/Inverted_Pendulum_FlyWheels/index.md

 {{% toc %}}

-# Introduction
+## Introduction

-Objective is to build an unstable platform to experiment various control loop to stabilize it.
+Objective is to build an `unstable pendulum platform` to experiment various control loop to stabilize it.
 The platform hardware is described below; a brief overview of the model is given and a LQR algorithm implemented as proof of concept.

 <!-- test code -->